 - Good source of healthy fat

 *Read more about magnesium here: http://umm.edu/health/medical/altmed/supplement/magnesium

-One of the best parts of this recipe is that you can customize it to your liking.
+One of the best parts of this no-bake granola bar recipe is that you can customize it to your liking.
 No pumpkin seeds on hand?
 Make them with sunflower seeds.
 Not a fan of almond butter?
 Go for peanut or sunflower seed butter.
-Kids prefer chocolate chips to dried fruit?
+Do your kids prefer chocolate chips to dried fruit?
 Then go ahead and substitute some chocolate chips (preferably dark) for the dried cherries.
 (Yes, I am thinking of my own kids as I write that last example!)

 So add the below ingredients to your next shopping list and give these chewy, no-bake granola bars a try.
 I hope you like them as much as I do!